Toni Halliday: Other work

 Halliday released a new song "Suffragette" in November 2016 on the compilation album The Song Method 2.
-It is available on I-Tunes.

 Halliday released four new songs in December 2017.
-"Deep State" and "Crashing Cars" can be found on the compilation album The Song Method 3, "Rebel Tattoo" is on the compilation album Psychedelic Indie and "Feel The Light" featuring Karen O on backing vocals can be found on the Swagger And Attitude 2 compilation.
+"Deep State" and "Crashing Cars" can be found on the compilation album The Song Method 3, "Rebel Tattoo" can be found on the compilation album Psychedelic Indie and "Feel the Light" featuring Karen O on backing vocals can be found on the Swagger and Attitude 2 compilation album.

-In 2017 Dean and Toni contemplated a Curve reunion but ultimately Toni decided to declined to tour for the moment.
+In 2017, Garcia and Halliday contemplated a Curve reunion, but Halliday ultimately decided to decline touring for the moment.

-A new song "Voice of a Girl" was released in May 2019 on the compilation Female Songwriter for television and film through Universal Music.
-Halliday co wrote the song and sings backing vocals on the track but Louise Dowd (Chatelaine collaborator) sings the lead vocal.
+A new song, "Voice of a Girl", was released in May 2019 on the compilation album Female Songwriter for television and film through Universal Music.
+Halliday co-wrote the song and sang backing vocals with Louise Dowd featuring on lead vocals.

-In January 2021 Halliday released a new song Black Crow on the compilation The Song System.
-Black Crow is a co write as Antoinette Halliday with Louise Dowd.

-In March 2021 Halliday released a new 6 track solo EP called Roll The Dice.

-She continued to write and record with Louise Dowd.
+In January 2021, Halliday released the song "Black Crow" on the compilation album The Song System.
+"Black Crow" was co-written by Dowd.
+In March 2021, Halliday released a 6-track solo EP called Roll the Dice.
+She continued to write and record with Dowd.

-In August 2021 Steve Thompson released "Iron Man Of Norton" and "Iron Man Of Norton: Second Shipment", two compilation albums of early songs and demos from 1980.
-Featured on these are seven songs by a sixteen year old Toni Halliday, now her earliest recordings released.

 Chatelaine

-In February 2008, Toni introduced a new solo project on MySpace called Chatelaine.
-Chatelaine's debut album Take a Line For a Walk was released in June 2010.
-It featured nine new tracks: "Broken Bones", "Oh Daddy", "Life Remains", "Stripped Out", "Shifting Sands", "Killing Feeling", "Take a Line For a Walk", "Head To Head" and "Seen and Lost".
+In February 2008, Halliday introduced a new solo project on MySpace called Chatelaine.
+Chatelaine's debut album Take a Line for a Walk was released in June 2010.
+It featured nine new tracks: "Broken Bones", "Oh Daddy", "Life Remains", "Stripped Out", "Shifting Sands", "Killing Feeling", "Take a Line for a Walk", "Head to Head" and "Seen and Lost".

-Halliday continues to work on the next Chatelaine album and other forthcoming collaborations.